Lobuche and Island Peak Climbing 20 Days

 Excludes

-• Nepal entry visa fees vary depending on how much time you want to spend in Nepal ($25-25 days, $40-50 for 30 days, and $100-120 for 90 days).
+• Nepal entry visa fees vary depending on how long you want to stay ($25 for 25 days, $40-50 for 30 days, and $100-120 for 90 days).

-• Excess luggage for the Lukla flight
+• Excess luggage for the Lukla flight.

 • If you return from the trek before the scheduled itinerary, costs are not transferable or refundable.

-• Your personal clothing and gear
+• Your personal clothing and gear.

 • Your travel insurance, which covers your emergency evacuation.

-• Extra expenses that are not listed in the include section
+• Extra expenses that are not listed in the include section.

-• Additional cost due to delays caused by circumstances beyond our control, like landslides, itinerary modifications due to safety concerns, weather conditions, illness, changes in government policies, and strikes
+• Additional cost due to delays caused by circumstances beyond our control, like landslides, itinerary modifications due to safety concerns, weather conditions, illness, changes in government policies, and strikes.

 • Tipping for your guide and porter.